knt5/ios-/README.md

 40-copy-png.js
 ```

+The tools generate JPEG, PNG and MP4 files.

 The main configuration file is ```config/config.js```.
 Change the ```photo-library``` path before using the tools.

-The ```photo-library``` directory has to have the following directories at default.
+The ```photo-library``` directory has to have the following directories.

 ```
-~/0/photo/photo-library/
+~/0/photo/photo-library/    <- The photo-library path at default
  |- config/    <- Extra configuration files
- |- master/    <- Photos and videos master data
+ |- master/    <- Master data of photos and videos
 ```

 And the tools make ```Photos``` directory and save all photos and videos to it.